How many of you have this experience: Arriving to work in the morning and presenting to your boss a new and strategic social media campaign?

 – “Old Spice Responses” is one of the fastest-growing online video campaigns of all time.
 They basically answered the questions and ideas from the social media users through customized videos and they had actually gotten more than 6 million views for their video.

 – My Starbucks Idea – Starbucks has their own version of social network where customers are asked to share their ideas on anything related to Starbucks.
-The site gives users the ability to see what others are suggesting, vote on ideas and check out the results.
+The site gives users the ability to see what others are suggesting, vote on ideas and check out the results, since there are hardware as electronic voting clickers which could help in these processes.
 This site is a brilliant and important aspect of Starbucks social media strategy.
 Users who are part of this network feel that they have some role in the decision making process of the company and it makes them feel like they are a part of it.

 – Toyota has achieved more than 10 thousand fans in less than a week (and after 1 month they’ve already reached more than 60K fans) for its Facebook page focused on introducing the new Hybrid solution (Hybrid Synergy Drive) in the Asia Pacific region.
 The cost is clearly lower than using traditional media and the message is more powerful because fans are learning, interacting and getting involved directly with the content and the brand.